ctrl-alt-del/devenv/README.md

 ### Tilda on Others
-Please follow the [instruction](https://github.com/lanoxx/tilda/blob/master/HACKING.md) to compile and install Tildalol.
+Please follow the [instruction](https://github.com/lanoxx/tilda/blob/master/HACKING.md) to compile and install Tilda.

 [BACK TO TOP](#table-of-contents)